Alexion One Source Program

 Patient Access Network Foundation

-Provides up to $7,500 per year to MDS patients, who have insurance, but cannot afford out-of-pocket costs.
+Provides up to $7,500 per year to MDS patients OR up to $10,000 per year for Iron Overload patients, who have insurance, but cannot afford out-of-pocket costs.
 Check eligibility requirements.
 An application is on their Web site or contact a counselor at the toll-free number.

 Patient Advocate Foundation